 Emma Leahy, Institute of Art, Design and Technology, Ireland

 Florence O'Regan, Trinity College Dublin, Ireland

 Jake Reardon, University of Southern Denmark

-All Research Managers and Administrators are welcome to join the network.
+All Research Managers and Administrators that are either interested in project management support to research projects or providing project management to projects are welcome to join the network.
 Please contact any member of the PAPM Core Group to learn more or join an upcoming meeting.

 Do you want to network and interact with the other PAPM TG members?

 Then you can do this both by joining us via the EARMA PAPM collaboration space and via LinkedIn.